asreview/asreview-makita/README.md

 #### Time to Discovery Tables

-The 'merge_tds.py' script creates a table of the time to discovery (TD) values for each dataset, with each row corresponding to each record ID of the relevant records in a dataset, and the columns correspond to each simulation run (e.g, for the multiple models template each column corresponds to a simualtion run with each active learning model).
+The 'merge_tds.py' script creates a table of the time to discovery (TD) values for each dataset, with each row corresponding to each record ID of the relevant records in a dataset, and the columns correspond to each simulation run (e.g, for the Multimodel template each column corresponds to a simualtion run with each active learning model).
 Additionally, the tables includes the average-record-TD values (the average of the TD values for a record across multiple simulation runs), and the average-simulation-TD values (the average of the TD values across all records for a single simulation run).

 #### Run Makita via Docker